-Supporting the Development of Children through Music Suntory Hall operates a variety of programs for youth and children to provide opportunities for experiencing the excitement of live performances by top-class musicians and to develop a rich sense of humanity through music.
+For more information, visit the special website (in Japanese) Supporting the Development of Children through Music Suntory Hall operates a variety of programs for youth and children to provide opportunities for experiencing the excitement of live performances by top-class musicians and to develop a rich sense of humanity through music.
 Subscription Concert for Children Suntory Hall has held the "Subscription Concert for Children" since 2001 with the hope to establish a tradition of regular visits to concert halls in children and bring classical music into their lives.
 This is Japan's first subscription orchestra concert for children.
 We collect and adopt illustrations for the flyers and the theme song for the season from the children in a format that allows children to not only listen but also participate.
-A program in which children selected through audition can perform as a member of the orchestra or as a soloist performing piano with a professional pianist.
-In 2021, the new project was launched to connect children with musicians, inviting young composers to write a new song using a short melody written by a child.

-A four-hand piano performance by a young soloist, who passed an audition, and Michie Koyama, one of Japan's top pianists, with the orchestra Young musicians passed an audition win an opportunity to perform with Tokyo Symphony Orchestra Suntory Hall Keizo Saji Junior Program Seat To commemorate the aspirations of the late Keiso Saji, the founding President of Suntory Hall, who strongly believed that the love of classical music should be fostered in younger generations, Suntory Hall selects the most appropriate concerts held at Main Hall for some pairs of elementary and junior high school students and parents to be invited.
+A four-hand piano performance by a young soloist, who passed an audition, and Michie Koyama, one of Japan's top pianists, with the orchestra

+Young musicians passed an audition win an opportunity to perform with Tokyo Symphony Orchestra Suntory Hall Keizo Saji Junior Program Seat To commemorate the aspirations of the late Keizo Saji, the founding President of Suntory Hall, who strongly believed that younger generations should be fostered in an excellent music environment, Suntory Hall selects the most appropriate concerts to be held in the Main Hall for three pairs of one elementary or junior high school student and one accompanying parent making a total of six participants to be invited for each concert.

 Keizo Saji Junior Program Seat

-Suntory Hall Academy

-Suntory Hall Academy, comprised of the Opera Academy and Chamber Music Academy, is geared towards young musicians who are on their way to becoming professionals.
+Suntory Hall Academy Suntory Hall Academy, comprised of the Opera Academy and Chamber Music Academy, is geared towards young musicians who are on their way to becoming professionals.
 In addition to receiving coaching from the world's leading artists, fellows (academy members) attend regular workshops to deepen their musical knowledge and perform in actual concerts.